KiRzEa/ABSAPT2024_Solutions/README.md

 ## Introduction

 Sentiment analysis and aspect term extraction are critical components of understanding user opinions and feedback.
-BERTimentalAspect leverages BERT for efficient and accurate extraction of sentiment orientations and aspect terms from text.
+AspectBERTiment leverages BERT for efficient and accurate extraction of sentiment orientations and aspect terms from text.
 Named Entity Recognition (NER) is used for ATE, and pair sentence classification is applied for SOE.

 ## Features